 - have certain types of kidney disease such as renal artery stenosis.

-A blood test is usually done before starting an ARB and about 1–2 weeks after the first dose, and every few months while you are taking it.
+A blood test is usually done before starting an ARB, about 1–2 weeks after the first dose, and every few months while you are taking it.
 You may need to have more blood tests if your dose increases.
 These tests check how well your kidneys are working and check your sodium and potassium levels.
-The kidneys are affected in a small number of people who take an ARB.

 Have a sick day plan

-If you have diarrhoea or are vomiting from a stomach bug, or have dehydration from other causes, it’s important to let your GP know, as they may advise you to stop taking your ARB for a few days and restart when you feel better.
+If you have diarrhoea (runny poo) or are vomiting (being sick) from a stomach bug, or have dehydration from other causes, it’s important to let your GP know.
+They may advise you to stop taking your ARB for a few days and restart when you feel better.
 The reason for this is that ARBs can increase the amount of potassium salts in your blood, particularly if you are dehydrated.

 Like all medicines, ARBs can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.
 Common side effects include headache and nausea (feeling sick) or vomiting (being sick).
 Some people may get a change in their taste, but this is rare.
 Other side effects to be aware of are dizziness and allergic reaction.

 Some people taking ARBs may develop an allergic reaction, which causes swollen lips and breathing difficulties.
-This can happen any time from 2 weeks to 2 years after starting an ARB.
+This is rare but can happen any time from 2 weeks to 2 years after starting an ARB.
 If this happens, seek medical attention immediately.